mookerzhou/cooking_journal/_posts/meat/2022-12-26-cardoon-and-marrow-gratin.md

   following with sauce.
 Cover top layer with grated hard cheese.
 * Bake at 350F until top layer is browned and bubbly.

+Other variants:
-Supposedly we sauteed mushrooms in white wine and butter and added them, possibly as a final layer before the cheese.
+- We also sauteed mushrooms in butter and added them as a final layer before the cheese.

 [cardoons]: https://en.wikipedia.org/wiki/Cardoon
 [blanch1]: https://www.hobbyfarms.com/growing-cardoons/#:~:text=Cardoon%20blanching%20takes%20three%20to,to%20avoid%20the%20thorny%20leaves.